-He was definitely extra careful and critically picky with hiring the best employees as per the requirement.
+He was extra careful and critically picky with hiring the best employees as required.

 Not to confuse with the fact that he was particularly accurate with the things he wanted, so he was a perfectionist and wanted specific things from his employees.

-Still, he gave ultimate freedom to the people as he believed that they knew the best way to get what one is hired for.
+Still, he gave the people ultimate freedom as he believed they knew the best way to get what one is hired for.

-He even went on to say that it doesn’t make sense to hire smart people and tell them what to do; rather, they are hired to be asked what to do.
+He even said that hiring smart people and telling them what to do doesn’t make sense; rather, they are hired to be asked what to do.

-Apple is known to be delivering results in the world, and Steve Jobs is certainly the man behind it.
+Apple is known to deliver results worldwide, and Steve Jobs is certainly the man behind it.